walterdejong/synctool/doc/chapter3.md

 > In synctool version 5, you would configure 'overlaydir' and synctool would
 > still consider all overlay directories no matter what name the subdirectory
 > had.
-In synctool 6, the group is strictly enforced and the subtree is
+In synctool 6 and up, the group is strictly enforced and the subtree
-> synced to only those nodes that are in the group.
+> is synced to only those nodes that are in the group.
 > Slave nodes are special; they get a full copy of the repository.

 To populate the repository, you can `scp` files from nodes, or you can use